asmikumar/poverty-prediction/README.md

 - **RESULT**:
   - `rwanda_cluster_avg_asset_2010.csv`: Comma-delimited file indicated average wealth of each cluster

 [Demographic and Health Surveys (DHS)](http://dhsprogram.com/What-We-Do/Survey-Types/DHS.cfm) are nationally-representative household surveys that provide data for a wide range of monitoring and impact evaluation indicators in the areas of population, health, and nutrition.
-For this assignment, you will need to download the [2010 Rwandan DHS data](http://dhsprogram.com/what-we-do/survey/survey-display-364.cfm). **This requires registration** Do not forget to request for the GPS dataset.
+For this assignment, you will need to download the [2010 Rwandan DHS data](http://dhsprogram.com/what-we-do/survey/survey-display-364.cfm). **This requires registration.** Do not forget to request for the GPS dataset.

 The immediate goal is to take the raw survey data, covering 12,540 households, and compute the average household wealth for each survey cluster (think of a cluster as a village).
 Refer to the file `Recode6_DHS_22March2013_DHSG4.pdf` for information on these data.